Batman (1989 film): Plot

-Reporter Alexander Knox and photojournalist Vicki Vale investigate sightings of the "Batman", a masked vigilante targeting Gotham City's criminals.
+Newspaper reporter Alexander Knox and photojournalist Vicki Vale investigate sightings of "Batman", a masked vigilante targeting Gotham City's criminals.
 Both attend a fundraiser hosted by billionaire Bruce Wayne, who is secretly Batman, having chosen this path after witnessing a mugger murder his parents when he was a child.
-During the event, Wayne becomes infatuated with Vale.
+During the event, Wayne becomes attracted to Vale.

-Meanwhile, mob boss Carl Grissom sends his sociopathic second-in-command Jack Napier to raid Axis Chemicals and retrieve incriminating evidence.
-However, this is secretly a ploy to have Napier murdered for sleeping with Grissom's mistress Alicia Hunt.
-Corrupt lieutenant Max Eckhardt arranges the hit on Napier by conducting an unauthorized police operation.
-However, Commissioner Jim Gordon arrives, takes command, and orders the officers to capture Napier alive.
-Batman also appears, while Napier kills Eckhardt as revenge for the double-crossing.
+Meanwhile, mob boss Carl Grissom sends his sociopathic second-in-command Jack Napier to break into Axis Chemicals and retrieve incriminating evidence.
+However, this is secretly a ploy to have Napier murdered for carrying on an affair with Grissom's mistress, Alicia Hunt.
+Corrupt Gotham City police lieutenant Max Eckhardt arranges the hit on Napier by conducting an unauthorized raid on Axis Chemicals.
+However, Commissioner James Gordon learns of the raid and takes command, ordering the officers to capture Napier alive.
+Batman also appears, while Napier shoots and kills Eckhardt as revenge for the double-cross.
 During a scuffle with Batman, Napier topples off a catwalk and falls into a vat of chemicals.
-Although presumed dead, Napier survives with various disfigurements including chalk white skin and emerald green hair and nails.
+Although presumed dead, Napier survives with various disfigurements including chalk white skin and emerald-green hair and nails.
 He undergoes surgery to repair the damage, but ends up with a rictus grin.
-Driven insane by his new appearance, Napier, now calling himself "the Joker", kills Grissom, massacres Grissom's associates, and takes over his operations.
+Driven insane by his hideous appearance, Napier, now calling himself "the Joker", kills Grissom, massacres Grissom's associates, and takes over his operations.

-He then starts terrorizing Gotham by lacing hygiene products with "Smylex" – a deadly chemical that causes victims to die laughing.
-The Joker soon becomes obsessed with Vicki and lures her to the Gotham Museum of Art, which his henchmen start vandalizing.
+The Joker begins terrorizing Gotham by lacing various hygiene products with "Smylex" – a deadly chemical that causes victims to die laughing.
+Joker soon becomes obsessed with Vicki and lures her to the Flugelheim Museum, which his henchmen vandalize.
 Batman rescues Vicki, takes her to the Batcave, and provides her with all of his research on Smylex, which will allow Gotham's residents to escape the toxin.
 Conflicted with his love for her, Wayne visits her apartment intending to reveal his secret identity, only for the Joker to interrupt the meeting.
-Joker asks Wayne, "Have you ever danced with the devil in the pale moonlight?", which Wayne recognizes as the catchphrase used by the mugger who killed his parents, realizing the killer to have been Napier all along.
-He shoots Wayne, who survives thanks to a serving tray hidden underneath his shirt.
+Joker asks Wayne, "Have you ever danced with the devil in the pale moonlight?", which Wayne recognizes as the phrase used by the mugger who murdered his parents.
+He shoots Wayne, who survives by hiding a serving tray underneath his shirt.